realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER, the displays shows the IP address
 - Press ENTER to view the WiFi status
 - Hold ENTER to leave the menu

+How to install the default audio files:
+- Hold ENTER to invoke main menu
+- Press ENTER until "INSTALL AUDIO FILES" is shown.
+If this menu does not appear, the SD card isn't configured properly; see the "Audio file installation" section at the top of this document.
+- Hold ENTER to proceed
+- Press ENTER to toggle between "CANCEL" and "COPY"
+- Hold ENTER to proceed.
+If "COPY" was chosen, the display will guide you through the rest of the process.
+The menu is quit automatically afterwards.

  How to leave the menu:
  - While the menu is active, press ENTER until "END" is displayed.